dotnet/docs/docs/standard/native-interop/tutorial-comwrappers.md

 2) The Native Object Wrapper implements `IDisposable` and calls `Release()` in `Dispose()`.

   > [!NOTE]
-  > This pattern should only be supported if, during the `CreateObject()` call, the `CreateObjectFlags.UniqueInstance` flag was passed in.
+  > The `IDisposable` pattern should only be supported if, during the `CreateObject()` call, the `CreateObjectFlags.UniqueInstance` flag was passed in.
 If this requirement is not followed, it's possible for disposed Native Object Wrappers to be reused after being disposed.

 ## Using the `ComWrappers` subclass